-Build a Better Bitcoin
+Provide a Better Alternative to Bitcoin

+In 2011, three engineers—David Schwartz, Jed McCaleb, and Arthur Britto—began developing the XRP Ledger (XRPL).
 Fascinated by Bitcoin, they set out to create a better version that improved upon its limitations—with the goal of creating a digital asset that was more sustainable and built specifically for payments.

 2011 XRP Ledger Development

-The history of the XRP Ledger and its native digital asset XRP dates back to early 2011 when three developers—David Schwartz, Jed McCaleb and Arthur Britto—were fascinated with Bitcoin but observed the waste inherent in mining.
-They sought to create a better system for sending value (an idea outlined in a May 2011 forum post: “Bitcoin without mining”).Read More
+In early 2011, three developers—David Schwartz, Jed McCaleb, and Arthur Britto—were fascinated with Bitcoin but observed the waste inherent in mining.
+They sought to create a more sustainable system for sending value (an idea outlined in a May 2011 forum post: “Bitcoin without mining”).Read More

 Their initial observations about the high energy consumption and scalability issues that would plague Bitcoin proved prescient.
-(In 2019, estimates suggest Bitcoin mining used more energy than the entire country of Portugal!)
-Moreover, their initial read indicated that significant problems could arise if any miner obtained (or miners colluded to obtain) greater than 50% of the mining power—that risk persists with Bitcoin (and Ethereum) today as mining power has consolidated in China.
+In 2019, estimates suggest Bitcoin mining used more energy than the entire country of Portugal.
+Moreover, their initial read indicated that significant problems could arise if any miner obtained (or miners colluded to obtain) greater than 50% of the mining power.
+That risk persists with Bitcoin (and Ethereum) today as mining power has consolidated in China.

-They wrote code, that when executed, would create a distributed ledger, which they named Ripple.
-It included a digital asset that would be called “ripples” (XRP as the currency code) to follow the same naming convention as Bitcoin (BTC).
-At the time, Ripple stood for the open-source project, the unique consensus ledger (Ripple Consensus Ledger), transaction protocol (Ripple Transaction Protocol or RTXP), the network (Ripple network) and the digital asset (known as “ripples”).Read More
+The trio of developers continued the work to build a distributed ledger that improved upon these fundamental limitations of Bitcoin, originally naming the code Ripple.
+The ledger included a digital asset that would originally be called “ripples” (XRP as the currency code) to follow the same naming convention as Bitcoin (BTC).
+At the time, the name Ripple stood for the open-source project, the unique consensus ledger (Ripple Consensus Ledger), transaction protocol (Ripple Transaction Protocol or RTXP), the network (Ripple network), and the digital asset (known as “ripples”).Read More

 Chris Larsen was the CEO of OpenCoin, and at the company's founding, Jed was co-founder and CTO, David Schwartz was the Chief Cryptography Officer, and Arthur Britto an advisor.

-2013 OpenCoin Rebranded To Ripple Labs
+OpenCoin Rebranded to Ripple Labs

-At the outset of the company, OpenCoin set out to revolutionize the global financial system.
+Since the early days, OpenCoin set out to revolutionize the global financial system.
 Despite the revolutionary ideals of many of Bitcoin’s early believers, Larsen never thought blockchain technology should be used to overthrow the existing financial system.
-He believed that history’s most transformative innovations have always relied on the great ideas that came before them—not disrupting them.
+He believed that history’s most transformative innovations have always relied on the great ideas that came before them—not displacing them.Read More